 $ make dev-install

 After making changes, run the tests and make sure they all pass:

 Your new code should also have meaningful tests.
 One way to double check that your tests cover everything is to ensure that your new code has test code coverage:

 $ make coverage

-Push your changes to GitHub and submit a pull request.
+Push your changes to GitHub and submit a Pull Request.
 The base branch should be a new feature branch that we create to receive the changes (contact us to create the branch).
-This allows us to test the changes using our build system before merging to master.
+This allows us to test the changes using our build system before merging to main.

 Pull Request Guidelines¶

 Before you submit a pull request, check that it meets these guidelines:

 Code style and file structure is similar to the rest of the project.